 🪞 The Built-In Advantage: The Physical Mirror

-Here's one of the biggest, most overlooked advantages of hooking up with another guy: you own the exact same hardware.
+Here's one of the biggest, most overlooked advantages of hooking up with another guy: you own the same hardware.
 If you want to know what a specific angle, rhythm, or type of pressure actually feels like, you have a built-in testing ground.

 Next time you're taking care of yourself, stop checking out and actually pay attention to the mechanics of what you're doing.
 Where do your hands naturally go?
-How much pressure are you applying to the frenulum versus the shaft?
+How much pressure are you applying to the head versus the shaft?
 What kind of pacing builds the best tension?

 The Basics, Actually Said